BUY TWO OR MORE GUIDES - UP TO 20% OFF

 We gathered around to hear an employee tell us what we could expect and what rules we had to follow

-From my memory, he said not to pet the horses until they gave us permission, and to only eat one steak until the second dinner bell is rung.
+From my memory, he said not to pet the horses until they gave us permission, and to only eat one steak until the second dinner bell was rung.
 Oh, and that the bathrooms were a disaster, so go now or brave the nasty bathrooms at the dinner site.

 Roosevelt Horse Corral